 Contaminants are a problem in the utilization of CO2 from biomethane.
 A European industrial standard has been created specifically for this purpose.
 This was initiated by the European Industrial Gases Association.

-The standard (EIGA DOC 70/17) regulates limits for impurities in the ppm range, origins and verification.
+The standard (EIGA DOC 70/17) regulates limit values for impurities in the ppm range, origins and verification.
 In addition, the Eiga standard requires food safety risk analyses and food safety management systems, which also include the fermentation of substrates.
-In accordance with the legal requirements, each supplier should implement a Hazard Analysis Critical Control Points (HACCP) system.
-This is a hazard analysis in which critical control points are identified ((EIGA Doc 70/17 (EUROPEAN INDUSTRIAL GASES ASSOCIATION AISBL)).
+In accordance with the legal requirements, every supplier should introduce a Hazard Analysis Critical Control Points (HACCP) system.
+This hazard analysis identifies critical control points (EIGA Doc 70/17, European Industrial Gases Association AISBL).

 What are the marketing criteria for my liquid CO2 ?